teaxyz/teaBASE/Docs/clean-install-guide.md

 ## Why Clean Install?

 As developers, we install a lot of software.
 Every item could potentially contain malware.
-The only way to be sure your system isn’t compromised is a fresh installation.
+The only way to be sure Your system isn't compromised is A fresh installation.

 It is also good to practice your restoration flow for disaster scenarios, like losing your computer or hardware failure.

 ## How to Clean Install

 macOS makes it easy to do a clean install.
-In System Settings go to “General”, “Transfer or Reset” and click “Erase All Content and Settings”.
+In System Settings, go to “General”, “Transfer or Reset” and click “Erase All Content and Settings”.

 ## Using teaBASE’s “Clean Install Pack”